Monster: The Jeffrey Dahmer Story

 Dahmer – Monster: The Jeffrey Dahmer Story (Note: The series was originally announced under the title Monster: The Jeffrey Dahmer Story, with Dahmer (stylized in all caps) later added as the main title; on Netflix, Dahmer is treated as the main series title with its single "season" using the original name.
 Monster subsequently became the overall title for the anthology series.) is the first season of the American biographical crime drama anthology television series Monster, created by Ryan Murphy and Ian Brennan for Netflix, which was released on September 21, 2022.
 Murphy and Brennan both serve as showrunners.
 Dahmer is about the life of serial killer Jeffrey Dahmer (Evan Peters).
 Other main characters include Dahmer's father, Lionel (Richard Jenkins), his stepmother Shari (Molly Ringwald), suspicious neighbor Glenda (Niecy Nash), and grandmother Catherine (Michael Learned).

 Dahmer received mixed reviews, but was ultimately a commercial success, reaching the number-one spot on Netflix in the first week of its release.
 The season became Netflix's second most-watched English-language series of all time within 28 days, and the third Netflix series to pass 1 billion hours viewed in 60 days.
 The series reached number one on the Nielsen Top 10 streaming chart in the first week of its release, and placed No. 7 on Nielsen's all-time list for single-week viewership in its second week.

 The season received four nominations at the 80th Golden Globe Awards, including for the Best Limited or Anthology Series or Television Film, with Peters winning for Best Actor – Miniseries or Television Film.
-It received six nominations at the 75th Primetime Emmy Awards, including Outstanding Limited or Anthology Series and Outstanding Lead Actor in a Limited or Anthology Series or Movie for Peters.
+It received 13 nominations at the 75th Primetime Emmy Awards, including Outstanding Limited or Anthology Series and Outstanding Lead Actor in a Limited or Anthology Series or Movie for Peters.
 Ultimately, Nash won for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.

-The second season of the anthology, Monsters: The Lyle and Erik Menendez Story (2024), is based on the murder case of the Menendez brothers and was released on September 19, 2024.
-The third season of the anthology, Monster: The Ed Gein Story (2025), is based on the murders committed by Ed Gein and was released on October 3, 2025.
+The second season of the anthology, Monsters: The Lyle and Erik Menendez Story (2024), is based on the parricide case of the Menendez brothers and was released on September 19, 2024.

 Synopsis

 The season focuses on the life of Jeffrey Dahmer, and how he became one of the most notorious serial killers in America.
-His murders were executed in Bath Township, Ohio, West Allis, Wisconsin, and Milwaukee, Wisconsin between 1978 and 1991.
+His murders were executed in Bath Township, Ohio, West Allis, Wisconsin, and Milwaukee, Wisconsin, between 1978 and 1991.
 The season dramatizes instances where Dahmer was nearly apprehended until his ultimate conviction and death.
 It also explores how police racial bias and apathy contributed to enabling his crimes.